Takashiidobe/notes/src/books/designing-data-intensive-applications/encoding-and-evolution.md

 - Forward compatibility
   - Older code can read data that was written by newer code.

-Let\'s look at some formats that allow us to achieve that.
+Let's look at some formats that allow us to achieve that.

 ## Formats for Encoding Data